It’s that time of year when we’ve spent far too much time snuggled up indoors and some of us may have a dose of cabin fever!

 Dogs plus snow equals a very amusing photo opportunity.
 If you have a dog, you should definitely take him/her along with you!
 Most dogs love playing around in the fluffy snow, and you can get some adorable pictures of the pooch covered head to paw in it.
 Try and get down to your dog’s eye level to take any pics…your dog (and the snow) will do the rest.

+This has to be one of our favourite winter photography ideas.
 If you want to capture one of those beautiful tranquil misty mornings your best bet is to get an early night and be outside for the crack of dawn, before the sun gets chance to burn away all that lovely mist.
 Experiment with different exposures to make sure you’re getting the best shot possible, as the fog can sometimes come out more of a muddy grey colour.
+You can discover more tips on how to photograph fog here.

 You’ll be thankful for the fresh air if nothing else ☺